 Introduction to academic writing emphasizing argumentation, research, documentation and style; centering on the library paper.
 Not applicable toward a major or minor.
-Both semesters, Distance Learning, three credits.
-Prerequisite: English ACT score 26 or above, English Placement Test or En 101.
+Both semesters, Online, three credits.
+Prerequisite: English ACT score 26 or above, or Writing SAT 30 or above, En 101 or English Placement Test.